IRIS-Solutions-Team/irispie-pages/docs/visualization_reporting/chartpacks.md

 ### Input arguments ###

 ???+ input "title"
     The title of the chartpack, used as a basis for creating a caption shown at the top of each figure.

 ???+ input "span"
     The date span on which the time series will be plotted.

 ???+ input "tiles"
     The number of rows and columns of the figure grid.
 If input "None", the number of rows and columns will be determined automatically.

 ???+ input "transforms"
     A dictionary of functions that will be applied to the input data before plotting.

 ???+ input "highlight"
     A date span that will be highlighted in the charts.

 ???+ input "legend"

-    A list of strings that will be used as the legend of the charts.
+    A list of strings that will be used as the legend for the charts.

 ???+ input "reverse_plot_order"
     If `True`, the order of plotting the individual time series within each chart will be reversed.

 ### Returns

 ???+ returns "self"